stevejoluc/stevejoluc.github.io/docs/index.md

 ### Technology
 #### Open Source
-Open Source has always caught my attention.
-I believe this is because I am big on helping people and growing a community.
-Open Source also provides a good foundation to help you learn how certain products since it lets you get your hands dirty.
+Working and finding ways to contribute to Open Source projects has always been a passion of mine.

 !!! cite ""
     **Favorite Open Source Products**: